-The Secchi depth is reached when the reflectance equals the intensity of light backscattered from the water.
+The Secchi depth reached the depth inside the water when the reflectance could equal to the intensity of backscattered light.
 A Secchi disk measurement should always be taken off the shady side of a boat or dock between 9 a.m. and 3 p.m.
 The period for best results is between 10 am and 2 pm.
-The same observer should take Secchi depth measurements in the same manner every time.
+The same observer should take Secchi depth measurements in the same procedure every time.
 One can approach the measurement by lowering the disk beyond a point of disappearance, then raising it and lowering it slightly to set the Secchi depth.
 Another method is to record the depth at which the disk disappears, lower another few feet, then record the depth at which the disk reappears as it is slowly brought up.
 The Secchi depth is taken as the average of the two values.

+Lab5

-Lab.5 1.
-Turbidity and nephelometer Turbidity is the cloudiness of a fluid caused by individual particles (suspended solids) that are generally invisible to the naked eye, similar to smoke in air.
-The measurement of turbidity is a key test of water quality.
+6. Turbidity and nephelometer

+Turbidity is the cloudiness of a fluid caused by small particles (suspended solids) that are generally invisible to the naked eye, similar to smoke in air.
+The turbidity measurement is the key test of water quality.

 Fluids can contain suspended solid matter consisting of particles of many different sizes.
-While some suspended material will be large enough and heavy enough to settle rapidly to the bottom of the container if a liquid sample is left to stand (the settable solids), very small particles will settle only very slowly or not at all if the sample is regularly agitated or the particles are colloidal.
+While some suspended material will be large enough and heavy enough to settle rapidly to the bottom of the container if a liquid sample is left to stand (the settling solids), very small particles will settle only very slowly or not at all if the sample is regularly agitated or the particles are colloidal.
 These small solid particles cause the liquid to appear turbid.

-A nephelometer is stationary or portable instrument for measuring suspended particulates in a liquid or gas colloid.
-A Nephelometer measures suspended particulates by employing a light beam (source beam) and a light detector set to one side (often 90°) of the source beam.
-Particle density is then a function of the light reflected into the detector from the particles.
+nephelometer is stationary or А for portable instrument measuring suspended particulates in a liquid or gas colloid. А Nephelometer measures suspended particulates by employing a light beam (source beam) and a light detector set to one side (often 90°) of the source beam.
+Particle density is the function of the light reflected into the detector.
 Because optical properties depend on suspended particle size, a stable synthetic material called "Formazin" with uniform particle size is often used as a standard for calibration and reproducibility.
 The unit is called Formazin Turbidity Units (FTU).
 Nephelometric Turbidity Units (NTU) specified by United States Environmental Protection Agency.

+7. Electrical conductivity

-2. Electrical conductivity An electrical conductivity meter (EC meter) measures the electrical conductivity in a solution.
+An electrical conductivity meter (EC meter) measures the electrical conductivity in a solution.
 Conductivity is one way to measure of the inorganic materials including calcium, bicarbonate, nitrogen, phosphorus, iron, sulphur and other ions dissolved in a water body.
 It is measured by placing a conductivity probe (EC instrument) in the sample and measuring the flow of electricity between the electrodes.
 Conductivity is measured with a meter in micro Siemens per centimeter units (μ S/cm).
 The probe (EC instrument) consists of a tube, usually of plastic, into which electrodes have been installed.
 Two common electrode arrangements are: 1) two plates; or 2) a rod located concentrically in a ring.
-When the probe is immersed in the solution, ions contained in the solution will permit electrical flow from one electrode to another.
-If a large number of ions are present (salty conditions), then the EC of the sample will be higher than a sample with low number of ions (low salts).
-3. Spectrometer (spectrophotometer, spectrograph or spectroscope) A spectrometer is an instrument used to measure properties of light over a specific portion of the electromagnetic spectrum, typically used in spectroscopic analysis to identify materials.
-A spectrometer is used in spectroscopy for producing spectral lines and measuring their wavelengths and intensities.
+When the probe is immersed in the solution, ions contained in the solution will produce an electrical flow from one electrode to another.
+If a many ions are present (salty conditions), then the EC of the sample will be higher than a sample with low number of ions (low salts).

+8. Spectrometer (spectrophotometer, spectrograph or spectroscope)

+A spectrometer is an instrument used to measure properties of light over a specific portion of the electromagnetic spectrum, typically used in spectroscopic analysis to identify materials.
+A spectrometer used in spectroscopy for producing spectral lines and measuring their wavelengths and intensities.
 Spectrometer is a term that is applied to instruments that operate over a very wide range of wavelengths, from gamma rays and X-rays into the far infrared.